 Under pressure, our unresolved ‘stuff’ comes bubbling up to the surface.
 Our normal systems of control start to crumble.

-Some would say our ‘true colors’ show.
-But they are not really our true colors, just unhealed emotions.
-It is actually only when those emotions are released that our real true colors can begin to show.
+Some would say our ‘true colours’ show.
+But they are not really our true colours, just unhealed emotions.
+It is actually only when those emotions are released that our real true colours can begin to show.

 What can we do to change this?